AdrianChiriac17/QuestAssignmentFullstack/README.md

 ## Run With VS Code

-After restoring the `.bak` file or running `000_CreateFullDatabase.sql`, open the repository in VS Code.
+After restoring the `.bak` file or running both SQL scripts, open the repository in VS Code.

 Use the Run and Debug panel and start: